niebert/hamburger-menu-creator/README.md

 ## Acknowledgement
 Special thanks to the following individual developers and teams of OpenSource JavaScript projects:
+* [Font Awesome Icons - 4.7.0](https://fontawesome.com/v4.7.0/icons/) thanks to [fontawesome.com](https://fontawesome.com) for providing the [free 4.7.0 version](https://fontawesome.com/v4.7.0/icons/) for local application for this WebApp.
+The [fonts in version 4.7.0](https://fontawesome.com/v4.7.0/icons/) are created by ***[Font Awesome](https://fontawesome.com)*** and licensed under [SIL OFL 1.1](http://scripts.sil.org/OFL).
+The javascript-code for injecting the icon into the DOM licensed under [MIT License](http://opensource.org/licenses/mit-license.html).
+The
+[Documentation](https://fontawesome.com/v4.7.0/examples/) for [Font Awesome - 4.7.0](https://fontawesome.com/v4.7.0/icons/) licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/).
+The [Font-Awesome GitHub-repository](https://github.com/FortAwesome/Font-Awesome) can be used for forking and adapting the javascript code to individual requirements and constraints.
 * [HandleBars](http://handlebarsjs.com/) the code generation in Javascript was developed by Yehuda Katz.
 * [JSON-Editor](https://github.com/jdorn/json-editor) by Jeremy Dorn.
 The JSON Editor takes a JSON Schema and uses it to generate an HTML form.
 The JSON-Editor is partially used to edit JSON file of the [JavascriptClassCreator Project](https://niebert.github.io/JavascriptClassCreator) `JSCC`.
 The JSON-Editor of Jeremy Dorn has full support for JSON Schema version 3 and 4 and can integrate with several popular CSS frameworks (bootstrap, foundation, and jQueryUI).
 This would lead to major code reduction of `JSCC` .
 Refactoring of `JSCC` would make more use of the JSON-Editor features.
 Check out an interactive demo (demo.html): http://jeremydorn.com/json-editor/